kylepjohnson/python_bootstrap/README.md

 About
 -----
-This is a shell script for an automated build of the latest version of Python 3 (3.6.0) on the latest LTS version of Ubuntu (16.04).
+This is a shell script for an automated build of the latest version of Python 3 (3.6.x) on the latest LTS version of Ubuntu (16.04).
 All prerequisite software is installed and all default Python features are enabled.

-This build was created and tested on [Ubuntu's own Vagrant box, available at vagrantbox.es](http://www.vagrantbox.es/).
-It should work in all Ubuntu 16.04 environments.

 Use
 ---